New & now

 Where does the name Imnarja come from?

 First off, you might be wondering what kind of name Imnarja is – and we don’t blame you.
 Another version of the name is luminarja, which is derived from the Latin word luminare which means to light up.
 The lighting aspect of the festival was seen through the burning of bonfires and candles in Rabat and Mdina.
-The feast is also celebrated at Gozo’s Nadur, too!
+The feast is celebrated at Gozo’s Nadur, too!

 View this post on Instagram

-A post shared by Roberta Metsola (@roberta.metsola) on
+A post shared by Joseph Galea (@galea_j)

 What usually goes down on Imnarja?